OussamaLafdil/Docker_MLP/README.md

 ## Setup and Usage

 ### Prerequisites
-- Install Docker and Docker Compose on your machine.
+- Install Docker on your machine.

 ### Training the Model in Docker
 1. Build the training Docker image: